 East Asian Studies, Master of Arts

 The Master of Arts program in East Asian Studies at St. John’s University offers you comprehensive and critical study of the historical, social, economic, political, and cultural developments of the Asian world, both as a whole and as individual societies.
-It also provides students with experience in the critical use of sources and presentation of research.
+It will also provide you with experience in the critical use of sources and presentation of research.

-Students in the program may opt for a thesis or non-thesis option.
-The thesis option is strongly recommended for students who wish to continue their graduate studies beyond the master’s level.
-All students in the program must take at least one semester of Chinese or Japanese language instruction.
+You may elect a thesis or non-thesis option to complete the program.
+We strongly recommend the thesis option if you wish to continue your graduate studies beyond the master’s level.
+You must take at least one semester of Chinese or Japanese language instruction regardless of program track.

 Institute for Asian Studies

 In addition to the requirements for admission to graduate study in St. John’s College of Liberal Arts and Sciences, students who apply to the M.A. in East Asian Studies are expected to have taken at least six credits of related coursework as an undergraduate.
 If you hold an undergraduate degree from a foreign institution, you’ll also be required to submit TOEFL examination scores.